yochaigal/cairn/wip/2e/how-do-detachments-work.md

 **Warden**: _"Alright.
 Freya leaps down to the smokey earth, making a beeline for the leader.
 She draws her twin daggers, but as she is still attacking a detachment she must still roll only a d4 for each."_

 > Freya makes two d4 rolls, a 4 and a 1.
 She keeps the higher, and the leader's helmet again absorbs 1 point of damage.
 The remaining three damage is enough to trigger a **Critical Damage** save on the behalf of the detachment.
-The result is a 15, a fail.
+The result is a 15 (a fail) and with the defeat of their leader is both broken and routed.

 **Warden**: _"Freya slashes at the leader with one dagger, but it just misses as the man takes a lucky step back.
 He is far less fortunate On her second attack however, as she stabs the man in the chest.
-He slumps over, and those closest to him shout in surprise, some even freezing in place.
-It is at this moment that you hear a scream, and then from the outpost see Wolfram leap onto the ground and begin running in circles like a chicken, followed only by Lucius holding his arms."_
+He slumps over, and those closest to him shout in surprise, some even begin backing away.
+It is at this moment that you hear a scream, and then from the outpost see Wolfram leap onto the ground and begin running in circles like a chicken, followed by Lucius holding both of his friend's arms.
+The others then pick up their leader and hightail it back to the edge of the hill amid screams of 'They're monsters!' and 'We weren't trained for this!'"_

+**Wolfram**: _"See, I told you it would work!"_

+**Freya**: _"I'm pretty sure this was all me, but whatever._"

+**Lucius** _"Who cares?
+Let's just get out of here while the going's good._"

-**Warden** _"The other soldiers pick up their leader and hightail it back to the edge of the hill among screams and exclamations of 'They're monsters!' and 'We weren't trained for this!'
-You have an opportunity to flee into the nearby woods now without a DEX save, or across the open fields if you think you can run fast enough.
+**Warden** _"You have an opportunity to flee into the nearby woods, or across the open fields if you think you can run fast enough.
 What do you do?"_